astronomer/astronomer-providers/README.rst

 if sync version isn't available then from airflow ``BaseOperator``.

-To create a async sensors we need to inherit from sync sensors or if sync version isn't available then from airflow ``BaseSenseOperator``.
+To create a async sensors we need to inherit from sync sensors or if sync version isn't available then from airflow ``BaseSensorOperator``.

 Changelog
 ---------